akbarrafiey/sp25-ml6923/syllabus.md

 ### Ed Discussion

-We'll be using [EdStem](#) as our course message board.
-You should have received an invitation via email, but if not you should be able to join by clicking the link above and using the access code `????`.
+We'll be using [EdStem](https://edstem.org/us/courses/65970/discussion/) as our course message board.
+You should have received an invitation via email, but if not you should be able to join by clicking the link above.
 Be sure sure to join EdStem as soon as possible, since all course communication will be done through it.

 If you have a question about anything to do with the course  &mdash; if you're